CalWORKs: Effects

 While the long-term effects of CalWORKs on California as a whole are complex and multi-faceted, some immediate effects on those receiving aid are easier to quantify.
 The resources available to each Californian (i.e. their income, accounting for taxes and benefits such as medical care) can be compared to an estimate of the resources required to meet their basic needs (a poverty threshold varying based on factors such as family size and local cost-of-living) to label them as “in” or “out” of poverty, and thus determine a poverty rate for the state.
 Several such measures are calculated, including the Census Bureau’s Supplemental Poverty Measure (SPM) and the Public Policy Institute of California’s California Poverty Measure (CPM).
 The current CPM poverty rate in is 20%, but it is estimated it would be 21% without CalWORKs benefits.
 That 1 percentage point reduction corresponds to about 380,000 Californians kept "out" of poverty by the program.
 Of all welfare programs in the state, only CalFresh and earned income tax credits (the federal EITC and the new CalEITC) are responsible for larger reductions (2 percentage points each).

-This is a larger reduction than the nation-wide average for TANF programs, but by other metrics CalWORKs performs on-par with other states.
+This is a larger reduction than the nationwide average for TANF programs, but by other metrics CalWORKs performs on-par with other states.
 As far as can be determined from Census (CPS) data, CalWORKs achieves similar effects for low-income families as programs in comparable states.
 Specifically, no significant differences were found in poverty rates, unemployment rates, TANF (CalWORKs) enrollment rates, or education/training enrollment rates when comparing likely CalWORKs-eligible families.